 DOJ Announcement on Accessibility Requirements and What it Means

-DOJ Announcement on Website Accessibility Requirements
+DOJ Announcement on Accessibility

 In the U.S., specific federal regulations apply to accessibility requirements, such as the ADA (Americans for Disabilities Act) and associated updates (along with specific state requirements).
 These regulations provide important access to businesses and other institutions for more than 1 in 4 Americans who have some kind of disability.